Codecademy/docs/content/swiftui/concepts/viewmodifier/terms/textFieldStyle/textFieldStyle.md

 > **Note:** If `.textFieldStyle()` is called on a [view](https://www.codecademy.com/resources/docs/swiftui/views), the specified style will be applied to every text field within that view, unless it has its own `.textFieldStyle()`.

-Here are some of the available built-in `TextField` styles:
+Here are some of the available built-in text field styles:

 - `.automatic` applies the default style to a text field.
 - `.plain` does not apply any styles to a text field.